openml/automlbenchmark/README.md

 To run a benchmark on AWS you additionally need to:

 - Have the `boto3` Python package installed and [configured](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration) on your machine to have access to your AWS account credentials.
 If this is your first time setting up **boto3**, you can use the `aws configure` tool and will need your AWS Access Key ID, AWS Secret Access Key, a default [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) and you can select "text" as the default output format.
 - _**NOTE:** Currently the AMI is only in the following regions so you'll have to set your default region as one of these_:
   - us-east-1
   - us-west-1
   - eu-west-1

-To run a test test to see if the benchmark framework is working on AWS, do the following:
+To run a test  to see if the benchmark framework is working on AWS, do the following:

 ```
 python benchmark.py RandomForest test aws